 Nestling alongside lemon groves, beneath the cliffs of the north-western shore of Lake Garda, Limone is a picture postcard resort - an artist’s paradise.
 Houses covered in blossoming geraniums and bougainvillaea line the old, cobbled streets that lead up from the lakeside.More information

 This area covers three regions, Veneto, Trentino and Lombardy.
-Local specialities are varied from extra virgin olive oil, to fish from the lake such as pike, perch, whitefish and a trout native to these waters.
-Citrus fruits are included in many recipes and it is here that Limoncino liqueur and lemon cream of the Riviera dei Limoni originates.
-Chickpea polenta, homemade pastas and sauces, risotto and venison are all regional favourites.
-Markets selling fresh fruit and vegetables abound and there are local cheeses such as Tombea from the mountains and Formaggella di Tremosine a soft, medium cheese.
-The Garda vineyards produce Nosiola, Cabernet and Merlot in the north.
-Visit the vineyards of Bardolino where wine tastings include the Bardolino Classico and Chiaretto a light rose wine.
+Local specalities are varied from extra virgin olive oil, to fish from the lake such as pike, perch, whitefish and a trout native to these waters.
+Citrus fruits are included in many recipes and chickpea polenta, homemade pastas and sauces, risotto and venison are all regional favourites.
+Markets selling fresh fruit and vegetables abound and there are local cheeses such as Tombea from the mountains and Formaggella di Tremosine- a soft, medium cheese.

-Eating out can be expensive but there are many good value cafes and cantinas.
-Expect to pay £3-7 for a pizza and for something special, such as the Ristorante Vecchio Malcesine (linguine with foie gras), £56-60.
-Serious gourmets can drive from vineyard to vineyard or even try cookery lessons at the Ristorante Gemme di Artemesia a hilltop restaurant at Torri del Benaco.
+There are many good value cafes and cantinas in the area.
+For those who are passionate about their food, you can drive from vineyard to vineyard or even try cookery lessons at the Ristorante Gemme di Artemesia, a hill top restaurant at Torri del Benaco.

-Antique flea markets, archaeological sites, museums and spectacular medieval castles and forts dating from the 12th century form the rich tapestry of La Garda’s history.
+Archaeological sites, museums, and spectacular medieval castles and forts dating from the 12th century form the rich tapestry of Lake Garda’s history.

 FREE EXCURSION | Pre-book 3 excursions per person and receive a FREE full day excursion to Verona* (saving up to £43).

-Leave your Lake Garda resort by coach making your way to the unique and famous city of Venice.
-Board a private boat and cruise down the Giudecca Canal to disembark close to St. Mark’s square.
-Enjoy around 6 hours free time to explore the likes of the Basilica, the Doge’s Palace and the Rialto independently.
-Take optional tours like a magical Gondola ride or a cruise around the Lagoon to see other famous islands.
-Leave Venice once again by private boat back to Tronchetto to join the coach for journey home.
+Nothing quite like a day trip to the famous ‘City of Masks’ to see the amazing feat of engineering that is Renaissance Venice, see the stunning waterways and dip and duck through the tiny cobbled streets and alleyways.
+This excursions provides 6 hours in the city which gives you enough time to explore the Basilica, the Doge’s Palace, and the Rialto independently.
+Take optional tours like a magical gondola ride or a cruise around the lagoon to see other famous islands.
+Leave Venice once again by private boat back to Tronchetto to join the coach journey home.

-Leave your resort after breakfast by coach making our way to the unique and famous city of Venice as per Venice by Day.
-You’ll leave by boat as the sun sets and the lights come on make it worth staying the extra time.
-Departs Venice around 9.30pm for the return to Lake Garda.
+An extension for the Venice daytime excursion, leave your resort after breakfast by coach, making your way to the unique and famous city of Venice but you will leave in the evening as the sun sets and the lights come on (roughly 9:30pm).

-Vineyards are plentiful in the regions of Lake Garda with a wide range of choice from the different varieties of grapes grown here.
-The Trentino wines, benefitting from the micro climate include white wines such as Chardonnay, Pinot Grigio, and Sauvignon.
-From Bardolino the Classico is one of the best known wines but there is a rose “Chiaretto” made from the first pressing of the Barbera grape.
-Our half day wine tour provides a thoroughly pleasant afternoon spent visiting one of the region’s many renowned wine producers.
-A tour through their vineyard and the cellars to learn the techniques of wine making and to finish, enjoy tasting a selection of wines.
-A must if you like Italian wine.
+Vineyards are plentiful in the regions of Lake Garda with a wide range of choice from the difference varieties of grapes grown here.
+The Trentino wines, benefitting from the micro climate, include white wines such as Chardonnay, Pinot Grigio, and Sauvignon Blanc.
+From Bardolino the Classico is one of the best known wines but there is a rose ‘Chiaretto’ made from the first pressing of the Barbera grape.
+Our half day wine tour provides a thoroughly pleasant afternoon spent visiting one of the regions many renowned wine producers.
+The tour goes through their vineyard and the cellars to learn the techniques of wine making and to finish, enough tasting the selection of wines.
+This excursion is an absolute must if you love Italian wines.

-Available from all our Lake Garda resorts is a day trip to the magnificent rose coloured Dolomite Mountains.
-Many say that the Dolomites are the most spectacular part of the Alps.
-Enjoy the breathtaking scenery as we drive north of the lake towards these famous mountains making our way up to 2,000m at Passo Pordoi where you will have time for lunch.
-An optional cable-car ride will give you the most incredible views of the area.
+An exciting and adventurous day trip to see the rose coloured Dolomite Mountains.
+Many say that the Dolomites are the most spectacular part of the Alps!
+Enjoy the breathtaking scenery as we drive north of the lake towards these famous mountains making oue way up to 2,000m at Passo Pordoi where you will have time for lunch.
+An optional cable-car ride will give you the most of the incredible views of the area.
 A visit to the picturesque Tyrolean town of Ortisei and photo stops along the way will also be included.

 Verona is one of Italy’s most charming Città d’Arte.
-This day trip dips into the romance of this medieval city reliving the scenes from Romeo and Juliet while wandering around this beautiful city.
-The impressive 2000 years old Roman arena is one of the best preserved roman amphitheatres in the world and the marble paved shopping street of Via Mazzini leads you into the stunning Piazza Delle Erbe.
-This handsome city mixes its rich past and modern present with great style.
-The stage for summer opera is also a short distance away.
+This day trip dips into the romance of this medieval city, reliving the scenes from Romeo and Juliet while wandering around through the cobbled streets and past ancient buildings.
+The impressive 2,000 year old Roman arena is one of the best preserved Roman amphitheatres in the world and is currently home to the Verona Opera, and the marble paved shopping street of Via Mazzini leads you to the stunning Piazza Delle Erbe.
+The handsome city mixes its rich past and modern present with great style.